VedantPahariya/VedantPahariya/README.md

 Hello, My name is Vedant Pahariya.
-I am a second year student and pursuing my B. Tech + MS by Research in field of "Electronics and Communication" from IIIT Hyderabad.
+I am a third year student and pursuing my B. Tech + MS by Research in field of "Electronics and Communication" from IIIT Hyderabad.
 I’m interested in contributing some open source projects.

 ## 📫 How to reach me: